Release Notes for Spring Cloud Services for VMware Tanzu

 WARNING: Spring Cloud Services (SCS) v3.0.x and v2.0.x are separate tiles, and both use the

 p-spring-cloud-services org to deploy service instance backing apps.
 Deleting SCS v2.0.10 or earlier will delete this org, including any v3.0.x backing apps.
 See Known Issues.
-Pivotal recommends upgrading and migrating completely to SCS v3.1.x.
-For more information, see Upgrading Pivotal Spring Cloud Services.
+VMware recommends upgrading and migrating completely to SCS v3.1.x.
+For more information, see Upgrading Spring Cloud Services for VMware Tanzu.

 Spring Cloud Services 3.0.6 tile installation/upgrade issue

 In environments that have installed other tiles, SCS v3.0.6 may not install properly due to potential conflicting component versions and naming convention.
 Upgrade SCS v3.0.x tile installations to SCS v3.0.7+ or upgrade and migrate your services to SCS v3.1.x.

 Spring Cloud Services 3.0.x Shares Org Used by 2.0.x

 p-spring-cloud-services org for deployment of backing apps for service instances.
 SCS v2.0.x, which is a separate tile, also uses this org.
 In SCS v2.0.10 and earlier, the Broker Deregistrar pre-delete lifecycle errand deletes the

 p-spring-cloud-services org.
 Because of this, deleting the v2.0.x tile will also affect the v3.0.x tile.
 Deletion of the

 p-spring-cloud-services org can result in loss of v3.0.x service instance backing apps, potentially affecting client apps bound to the service instances.